 12. Long layover in the early morning hours?
 Stay in an expensive nearby airport hotel!

 Flying abroad can be tiresome, and long layovers do NOT help the situation.
 Have you ever arrived at an airport after midnight and your next flight leaves early in the morning?
 If so, you probably weighed your options.
 Do you book a hotel and get some shuteye for a few hours?
 Or, do you save the cab fare and the expensive room when you could just find a cozy spot to sleep in the airport and not worry about missing your flight the next day instead?

 Most international airports have departures and arrivals late into the night, so you are not alone in this quandary.
 But do you REALLY want to take your chances and sleep in the stinky, dirty, overcrowded airport?
 Do yourself a favor and book a fancy, expensive, airport hotel.
 Bonding with fellow travelers is lame. — Stacey Sloughfy

 Take this travel advice…and throw it in the garbage!

 Let this bad travel advice wash over you.
 Read through it and then immediately forget all of it.
-Instead, check out articles with STELLAR travel advice from our Best Meaningful Travel Articles of 2016 list.
+Instead, check out articles with STELLAR travel advice from our Best Meaningful Travel Articles list.
 That’s where the good stuff’s at. #SrryNotSrry Aunt Barb, Uncle Jim, and cousin-who-went-on-a-cruise-once, but we know just how transformative and magical true meaningful travel can be.
 So find that program, eat that street food, and learn that new language!
 You’ve got places to go, and strangers to turn into friends.